dojo/routing/README.md

 #### Router Context Injection

-To make the `router` instance available to the created outlets and other routing components (such as [`Link`](#link)) Routing leverages a core Dojo 2 widget-core concept [Injecting State](https://github.com/dojo/widget-core/blob/master/README.md#injecting-state).
-The custom injector `RouterInjector` needs to be defined in a registry available to the components for an known `key`.
+To make the `router` instance available to the created outlets and other routing components (such as [`Link`](#link)), Routing leverages a Dojo 2 widget-core concept of [Injecting State](https://github.com/dojo/widget-core/blob/master/README.md#injecting-state).
+The custom injector `RouterInjector` needs to be defined in a `registry` available to the components for an known `key`.

 All routing components by default use the exported `RouterInjector#routerKey` as the key for the injected `router` context.